 What our MSYPs do

-Our two MSYPs represent the views of members at members’ motions so Girlguiding Scotland’s voice can be truly represented on important issues facing girls and young women across the country.
+Our two MSYPs represent the views of members in the Scottish Youth Parliament so Girlguiding Scotland’s voice can be truly represented on important issues facing girls and young women across the country.

 Our two peer elected MSYP representatives attend Scottish Youth Parliament sittings three times a year, which involves debates and discussions around issues that matter to Scotland’s young people.